stevenwcarter/https-test-parallel/README.md

 }
 ```

-Then create a getItems.xml file that contains the data for the post.
+Then create a getItems.xml file in the templates directory that contains the data for the post.